limikael/isoq/API.md

     *   `options.shared` **[boolean][16]** Whether the memoized value is shared across all clients. (optional, default `true`)
     *   `options.swr` **[boolean][16]** Enables Stale-While-Refresh: returns the old value immediately while fetching the new one in the background. (optional, default `false`)
+    *   `options.hydrate` **[Function][17]?** Optional post-processing function.
+Receives the memoized value and returns a transformed result. `hydrate` is executed on both server and client, even when `asyncFn` itself is not re-run.
+        Useful for restoring prototypes, adding methods, or normalizing data after deserialization.

 Returns **any** The memoized value, automatically synchronized between server and client.